-Seen from the suburbs of Fremont, the distinctively pyramid-capped Mission Peak looks treeless and barren — not an especially inviting place to go hiking.
-But visit the park on a nice day and it becomes clear why it’s one of the most popular places to go hiking in the Bay Area.
-The sunny, invigorating hike to the peak is relatively short, yet it offers a great workout and superb views over the South Bay region.
-Exploring off the main trail reveals surprising little pockets of woodland that offer refreshing breaks from the roasting sunshine, and even little creeks that miraculously flow even in summer.
+Seen from below, Mission Peak with its distinctive pyramid-shaped cap looks treeless and barren — not an especially inviting place to go hiking.
+But there’s a reason why it’s one of the most popular places to go hiking in the Bay Area.
+The sunny, invigorating hike to the peak is relatively short, yet offers a great workout and superb views over the South Bay.
+Hidden in little glens off the main trail are surprising little pockets of woodland that offer refreshing breaks from the roasting sunshine, and even little creeks that somehow flow even in summer.

-Mission Peak does, however, get hot.
+Avoid this park if the forecast high is above 85 degrees.
 Even though Fremont is one of the cooler cities in the area, on summer afternoons the west-facing slope of Mission Peak catches the sun and turns into a furnace, becoming much hotter than the city itself.
-In my experience I can't hike there if the forecast high is above 85 degrees.

 The most scenic route to the peak, much more difficult than the normal Hidden Valley route but also much more rewarding.
 You may have to park up to a mile from the trailhead.

 The most popular route to the peak and one of the most popular trails in the entire Bay Area.
 Parking is difficult, but the views are superb.

 An alternate route that the park would like everyone to take.
 The college has plenty of parking, but unfortunately the route isn’t as scenic, and except on Sundays, you have to pay $4.

 After watching the sun set from Mission Peak, you can wander down to this little camp to gather round the warmth of your cookstove while the lights of the Tri-Valley twinkle in the distance, all for the low price of only 13 bucks.